Your future employer is looking for skill mastery. What does that mean?

 Presenting helped him make important connections and provided some wonderful learning opportunities.
 “Once, someone told me they loved my presentation but didn’t understand a word I said due to my Scottish accent,” Beel laughs.
 “But overall, the experiences I had as a Student Expert made me a more confident and outgoing person.”

 Beel is now a mechanical designer at Pacson Valves in Dundee, Scotland, and firmly believes that skill mastery gave him the competitive edge needed to secure his position.
 In his four years as a professional, he’s worked his way up from trainee draughtsman to mechanical designer.
-He attributes much of his Autodesk product knowledge, especially his expertise in Autodesk Inventor software, to his years training and competing at WorldSkills events and from taking advantage of the learning opportunities offered to him as an Autodesk Student Expert.
-His skill mastery has led him to become the Inventor expert within his team at work, and he helps train others when they have product-specific questions.
+He attributes much of his Autodesk product knowledge to his years training and competing at WorldSkills events and from taking advantage of the learning opportunities offered to him as an Autodesk Student Expert.
+His skill mastery has led him to become the Autodesk software expert within his team at work, and he helps train others when they have product-specific questions.
 He even developed standard CAD practices for the engineering team that have improved the efficiency and accuracy of the entire department.

 “Having certification gives me credibility, and now software-related questions in my department are directed to me.
 It feels great to help others and provide direction that helps us be a smarter and more efficient company.”